quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

 <div class="diagram"><ChickenCrestStarts /></div>

-I've called out three known points here, as well as our angle of rotation. `o` is the center of our chicken's head (`60,42`).
+I have called out three known points here, as well as our angle of rotation. `o` is the center of our chicken's head (`60,42`).
 We will be using points `a` and `b` as our points of reference, since we can easily determine what they are. `b` is the very top of our circle.
 Since our circle has a radius of 20 units, we just need to subtract 20 from our center's y-coordinate to find the coordinates for `b`.
 Similarly, since we want the base of the crest to extend two units from the head, we can subtract an additional 2 units from `b`'s y-coordinate to get the location of `a`.

 The "north" 90° slice of our chicken's head is the slice from point `b'` to point `b"`.
 Since we don't have those coordinates offhand, we can calculate them by rotating `b`.
 We can do that with a little bit of trigonometry, using these functions to calculate the new x and y coordinates: